 The continuous brew method is one of the easiest ways to make kombucha on a regular basis.
 This method involves removing only some of the liquid each time it is harvested and replacing with the same amount of freshly brewed sweetened tea.
 You will find you will have less issues with mold because you will be keeping your brew at a lower pH the whole time it is fermenting.

 The larger amount of starter culture will help your kombucha ferment faster – sometimes as quickly as 24 hours.
-It will brew so well that you might not even need a heating element (such as a brew belt or heating pad) to keep it warm.
+It will brew so well that you might not even need a heating element (such as a heating strip) to keep it warm.
 This allows you to create a thicker SCOBY (Symbiotic Colony Of Bacteria and Yeast).
 Also, this will create a lot of health benefits because the good bacteria and yeasts will develop and thrive as they have a continuous supply of food and a large amount of starter culture to help them remain stable.

 What you will need: